 A number of procedural models are available to a couple going through a physical separation, divorce, or other family-related conflict, to help them resolve the issues between them.
 The models vary in the amount of attorney and court involvement, conflict and cost to the couple.
-Read more about the models for divorce in Wisconsin.

 (These materials are for informational purposes only, to help you recognize your legal rights and responsibilities.
 They are not a substitute for speaking with an attorney regarding your specific circumstances.)